teksi/wastewater/plugin/teksi_wastewater/qgepqwat2ili/README.md

   --skip_validation     skips running ilivalidator on input/output xtf (required to import invalid files, invalid outputs are still generated)
                         (default: False)
   --pgservice PGSERVICE
-                        name of the pgservice to use to connect to the database (default: pg_qgep) --log                 saves a log file next to the input/output file (default: False) --export_sia405       export the model SIA405_ABWASSER_2015_LV95 (instead of default VSA_KEK_2019_LV95) (default: False)
+                        name of the pgservice to use to connect to the database (default: pg_tww) --log                 saves a log file next to the input/output file (default: False) --export_sia405       export the model SIA405_ABWASSER_2015_LV95 (instead of default VSA_KEK_2019_LV95) (default: False)
 ```